Citi is an advertising partner.

-In terms of fees, cardholders must contend with a $0 Intro Annual Fee for the first year then $99.
+In terms of fees, cardholders must contend with its annual fee: $99, waived the first year.
 Generally speaking, most cash back credit cards don’t have any annual fee.
 However, given the higher than normal rewards rates this is justifiable.
 You need to spend just $3,960 annually to break even -- $3,960 x 2.5% = $99.
-If you compare this card to a no-fee 2% card, then you would need to spend $11,800 each year to come out ahead.
-At that point, the extra 0.5 points you get on each purchases will come out ahead, despite the $59 annual fee.
+If you compare this card to a no-fee 2% card, then you would need to spend $19,800 each year to come out ahead.
+At that point, the extra 0.5 points you get on each purchases will come out ahead, despite the $99, waived the first year annual fee.
 The math works as follows:

 - $19,800 (spending) x 2.5% (rewards) - $99 (annual fee) = $396

 - $19,800 (spending) x 2.0% (rewards) - $0 (annual fee) = $396

-How Does The Alliant Cashback Visa® Signature Card Compare To Other Credit Cards?
+How Does The Alliant Cashback Visa® Signature Credit Card Compare To Other Credit Cards?

 You can only get the true measure of a credit card after knowing how it compares to other credit cards.
 Most people will only want to sign-up for one credit card at a time, therefore it’s important to consider the opportunity cost of picking one over another.
-We matched the Alliant Cashback Visa® Signature Card against some popular alternatives to see how it stacks up.
+We matched the Alliant Cashback Visa® Signature Credit Card against some popular alternatives to see how it stacks up.

-Alliant Cashback Visa® Signature Card vs Citi® Double Cash Card – 18 month BT offer
+Alliant Cashback Visa® Signature Credit Card vs Citi® Double Cash Card – 18 month BT offer

 The Citi® Double Cash Card – 18 month BT offer is likely to be the better option for low-spenders.
 That is anyone who charges less than $19,800 to their credit card per year.
 This card lets you Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
-Since it has $0 annual fee, you also never have to worry about breaking even.
-As we showed in the math example above, getting 2.5% back through the Alliant Cashback Visa® Signature Card while also paying an annual fee will only be worth it if you spend above that $11.8k annual threshold.
+Since it has a $0 annual fee, you also never have to worry about breaking even.
+As we showed in the math example above, getting 2.5% back through the Alliant Cashback Visa® Signature Credit Card while also paying an annual fee will only be worth it if you spend above that $11.8k annual threshold.